springnz/sparkplug/README.md

 A third isssue is that ideally you want the cluster to be available when a job request arrives.
 However there is plenty that can be set up in advance in preparation, so that when the job request arrives, there is less that can go wrong.
 The `spark-submit` command line execution pattern doesn't easily facilitate that.

+### How Sparkplug cluster execution works

+The use case that Sparkplug cluster execution is particularly well suited to is where your overall technology stack is Scala based, and particular if Akka is a big part of it.
+If you have a polyglot stack, something like the REST based [Spark Job Server](https://github.com/spark-jobserver/spark-jobserver) may be more suitable.

 Sparkplug launcher uses Akka remoting under the hood.
 Sparkplug launches jobs on the cluster using the following steps:

 1. The client has an `ActorSystem` running, and an execution client actor.
 2. This client invokes `spark-submit` to run an application on the server.
 3. The server starts up it's own `ActorSystem`, and once this is done, sends a message to inform the client.
-4. The service is ready for action, and listens for requests.
-It creates a `SparkContext`, which is then available to service request to run Spark jobs that it may receive.
+4. It creates a `SparkContext`, which is then available to service request to run Spark jobs that it may receive.
+The service is now ready for action.
 5. When a request arrives at the client, it sends a message to the server to process the request.
 6. The job is then run by the server and the client is notified when it is done.
 The final result is streamed back to the client.